makeline/Then-Coder/docs/DEVELOPER_GUIDE.md

 I had plans to make this its own github public repository, eventually it probably should be.

 ### **Dependency Injection**
 Refer to the [DataModules](../data/src/main/java/org/aerovek/chartr/data/di/DataModules.kt) class.
 This is where we create singletons of our repository, service, and http client classes.
-The logic in here is much more complicated than the AppModules.kt class above, par
+The logic in here is much more complicated than the AppModules.kt class above, particularly the networkModule block.

+The main idea is that we inject the correct [RestClient](../data/src/main/java/org/aerovek/chartr/data/network/RestClient.kt) instance with the baseUrl for whatever service we are using.
+For example, the Elrond Gateway service has a different base URL than the Elrond API service.
+So if we want to call an endpoint on the Elrond API, we use the [ElrondApiService](../data/src/main/java/org/aerovek/chartr/data/network/ElrondApiService.kt) class which is set up to accept the proper r